 SARGOOD ON COLLAROY

-A person sustains a spinal cord injury every day in Australia.
+At least one person sustains a Spinal Cord Injuryevery day in Australia.

-Approximately 15,000 Australians are living with a spinal cord injury, with the average age being 40.
+Approximately 20,000 Australians are living with a Spinal Cord Injury, with the average age being 40.

 WHY WE NEED YOUR SUPPORT

-Not everyone that sustains a spinal cord injury will be able to afford to stay at Sargood on Collaroy, however they would all benefit greatly from doing so.
+Not everyone that sustains a Spinal Cord Injury will have the insurance cover to support a stay at Sargood on Collaroy, however they would all benefit greatly from doing so.